Top Real Estate Sales Advice

 Getting Hung Up On The Small Stuff

-There are times in my career where sellers get worked up over some of the most minute issues.
-It could be the buyer has just rubbed them the wrong way and because of it they loose focus.
+Top home selling tip # 4 is not to lose site of the goal of selling your home!
+There are times in my career where sellers get worked up over some of the most little issues.
+It could be the buyer has just rubbed them the wrong way, and because of this, they lose focus.
 A few times over the years I have seen sellers almost blow an entire deal over $500.

-When you are selling your home you need to keep the big picture in mind rather than allowing yourself to get hung up on something small.
-Is it really worth blowing the sale over a cheap repair?
+When you are selling your home, you need to keep the big picture in mind rather than allowing yourself to get hung up on something small.
+For example, is it worth blowing the sale over a cheap repair?

-As previously mentioned a home sale is really just a business transaction, although it can often be difficult to make this distinction when you have so much of yourself and your finances invested into your home.
-On a number of occasions a client of mine just not personally like the people buying their home.
+As previously mentioned, a home sale is just a business transaction, although it can often be difficult to make this distinction when you have so much of yourself and your finances invested into your home.
+On some occasions over the years, I have had clients who didn’t like the people buying their home.

 Trying To Sell For Sale By Owner